hjlogique/View-High-Scores-Game/README.md

 both player's name and score are saved.
 The forth screenshot displays the list of all players and their scores.
 Here players can compare their scores and the winner with the highest score is selected.
-In the fifth screenshot once the Clear button is selected, the list of players is emptied.
+In the fifth screenshot once the Clear Scores button is selected, the list of players is emptied.

 ```
 ![View High Scores Game application screenshot](/screenshots/image1.png)